Federal Republic of Germany / Bundesrepublik Deutschland – Let’s explore here

 Germany is famous for its autobahns and the Nürburgring.
 Despite the reputation with fast driving, like many things in Germany, there is a great deal of order to travelling.
 Even on the autobahns, when there is no official speed limit on many sections, vehicles tend to average around 90 miles per hour.
 In general they do not tend to belong to the Colin McRae school of driving!

 That said, there are certain pretty straight sections of motorways that are particularly quick, and some drivers take definite advantage of that, including me sometimes, I have to say!
-If you’re a careful driver, best to keep ti the two slower lanes.
+If you’re a careful driver, best to keep to the two slower lanes.
 However, most drivers in Germany are pretty good and will allow you to use the fast lane no matter whether they’re travelling at 140mph or otherwise!

 Order is the name of the game in Germany.
-Should you make a minor traffic infringement, many drivers will take it upon themselves to inform you of your error! this mainly involves flashing their lights at you frantically and beeping their horns!
+Should you make a minor traffic infringement, many drivers will take it upon themselves to inform you of your error!
+This mainly involves flashing their lights at you frantically and beeping their horns!
 Almost worth the effort 🙂

-We’ve also created a dedicated page to driving abroad, which you might find helpful 🙂
+We’ve created a dedicated page to driving abroad, which answers this question, and more, which you might find helpful.

 What currency do they use in Germany?